 Dubai has grown into a thriving modern city.
-In the last 30 years the population has exploded, and now over 80 percent of the emirate's inhabitants are expatriates.
-Just as the population has mushroomed so has the assortment of things to see and do in Dubai.
+In the last 30 years the population has exploded, and now over 80 percent of the emirate's inhabitants are expats.
+Just as the population has mushroomed, so has the assortment of things to see and do in Dubai.

 Here are some of the best things to see and do in Dubai:

 As host to two massive shopping festivals a year, and as the home of the world's largest shopping space, Dubai is definitely the best place to do some intense aisle cruising.

 Visit the Dubai Mall, one of the biggest malls on the planet, and while there pop into the aquarium, go ice-skating, watch the Dubai Fountains, go up the Burj Khalifa (the world's tallest tower) or simply slow down and have a cup of tea.